Yash-10/galmask/docs/index.rst

 Here are some empirical notes and tips that could be of interest:

 #.
-If there are nearby sources in your image, you might want to set ``deblend = True``.
+You might want to set ``deblend = True`` if there are nearby sources in your image.
 #.
-Using 8-connectivity tends to maximizes connection of objects together.
+Using 8-connectivity tends to maximize connection of objects together.
 So use 4-connectivity if you do not want to maximize the connection.
 #.
 For better performance, it might be helpful to input a custom ``kernel`` and ``seg_image`` since it alleviates some internal calculations.
 #.
 If unsure, set ``remove_local_max = True``.
 #.
-The ``mode`` argument is an important one since the results significantly depend on this value.
-It might happen that ``mode = 1`` works well for one image but not for the other, for example. **Although mode = 1 is the default, you might want to experiment with the other options to choose the best option for your image.
-So, currently, you might need to try all the three possible modes**.
-We empirically find atleast one mode out of the possible three modes to work for any given image.
+The ``mode`` argument is essential since the results significantly depend on this value. ``mode = 1`` could work well for one image but not for the other. **Although mode = 1 is the default, you might want to experiment with the other options to choose the best option for your image.
+So, you might need to try all the three possible modes**.
+We empirically find at least one mode out of the possible three modes to work for any given image.
 #.
-The results do depend on the segmentation map, if any, input to galmask since it used as a basis for further cleaning of the map.
+The results depend on the segmentation map, if any, input to galmask since it used as a basis for further cleaning the map.
 So please ensure that your segmentation map is plausible.
 #.
-If you want to input a custom segmentation map, we would recommend using the `NoiseChisel <https://www.gnu.org/software/gnuastro/manual/html_node/NoiseChisel.html>`__ program that does a great job to detect nebulous objects like irregular galaxies and helps particularly in detecting fainter outskirts of a galaxy.
+If you want to input a custom segmentation map, we would recommend using the `NoiseChisel <https://www.gnu.org/software/gnuastro/manual/html_node/NoiseChisel.html>`__ program, which does a great job detecting nebulous objects like irregular galaxies and helps particularly in detecting fainter outskirts of a galaxy.

 Running tests and building the documentation
 ============================================